Azriiii/Redux_project/README.md

   }
 }
 ```
 By the end, we create a singleton KeycloakClient instance to handle authentication and authorization operations throughout the application.
+### Please note that the following demonstration may contain customizable details to cater to your specific needs and preferences